LostQuasar/SDL2_MiyooMiniExample/readme.md

 ﻿# SDL2 C# Example

-This repository shows the basic layout of a C# SDL2 application for the miyoo mini
+This repository shows the basic layout of a C# SDL2 application for the Miyoo Mini

 ### Advantages of using C# and SDL2

-runs on both windows and Miyoo for quicker debugging and developement.
+runs on both windows and Miyoo for quicker debugging and development.

 ### Publish Settings